toddhalfpenny/turbo-widgets/readme.txt

 Tested up to: 4.5
 Stable tag: 1.0.1

-The easiest way to add Widgets or Sidebars to Posts and Pages through the WYSIWYG.
+The easiest way to add Widgets to Posts and Pages through the WYSIWYG or shortcodes.

 == Description ==

-The easiest way to add Widgets or Sidebars to Posts and Pages through the WYSIWYG.
+The easiest way to add Widgets to Posts and Pages through the WYSIWYG or shortcodes.

 What can you do with this plugin?